abaran30/hextechhunt/README.md

 + Obtain an API key from [Riot Games Developers](https://developer.riotgames.com/) site.

 + Create an environment variable called **RIOT_API_KEY** to reflect this key.
-Example: `export RIOT_API_KEY="riot-api-key-goes-here"`
+Example, `export RIOT_API_KEY="riot-api-key-goes-here"`.

 ### Steps
 + Install [Node.js](https://nodejs.org/en/) and [Npm](https://www.npmjs.com/).
-I believe the Node.js installer for Windows and Mac will also install Npm for you, while Linux users will be required to install it separately via their package manager.
+I believe the Node.js installer for Windows and Mac will also install Npm for you, while Linux users will be required to install it separately via package manager.
 Please double check though!
-You can check your installation of Node.js via command-line: `node --version` or `nodejs --version`.
-The same can be done for Npm: `npm --version`.
+You can check your installation of Node.js with `node --version` or `nodejs --version`.
+The same can be done for Npm with `npm --version`.

-+ Install the [http-server](https://www.npmjs.com/package/http-server) package via `npm` globally: `npm install http-server -g`.
++ Install the [http-server](https://www.npmjs.com/package/http-server) package globally with `npm install http-server -g`.

-+ Clone this repository to a location of your choosing.
-Run command `git clone https://github.com/abaran30/hextechhunt.git`
++ Clone this repository to a location of your choosing with `git clone https://github.com/abaran30/hextechhunt.git`

 + Inside the project folder will be two additional folders: *hextechhunt-client* and *hextechhunt-server*.
-Run the `npm install` command in **both** of those folders.
+Run `npm install` in **both** of those folders.

 + After you verify a successful installation of dependencies (a *node_modules* folder will appear in both *hextechhunt-client* and *hextechhunt-server*), you will now need to run two processes.
 I recommend having two terminal instances open for this; one for each process.
-For the first process, in *hextech-client*, run command `http-server`.
+For the first process, in *hextech-client*, run `http-server`.
 If successful, you should see output like the following:
 ```
 Starting up http-server, serving ./
 Available on: